A voter may cast an absentee ballot if he or she:

 - Voter signature (if a mark is made in place of a signature, it must be witnessed)

-*It is not necessary to give a party choice for a general election; however, in a party primary a voter may participate in only one political party’s primary; thus a choice must be designated so that the appropriate ballot can be provided.
+*It is not necessary to give a party choice for a general election; however, in a party primary a voter may participate in only one political party’s primary; therefore, a choice must be designated so that the appropriate ballot can be provided.
 If the voter declines or fails to designate a choice for a primary or primary runoff ballot, the Absentee Office may send only the ballot for constitutional amendments.

 - Place the plain envelope inside the accompanying affidavit envelope